-The most frequently applied Conditional Exemption provision related to "personal privacy" (44 percent of the total).
+The most frequently applied Conditional Exemption provision related to "personal privacy": 44% of the total.
 Section 47F of the FOI Act conditionally exempts documents where disclosure would involve the unreasonable disclosure of personal information of any person (including a deceased person).
 This exemption is intended to protect the personal privacy of individuals.
 Personal information means information or an opinion about an identified individual or an individual who is reasonably identifiable.
-The definition applies whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.